Sign up for alerts and newsletters (Image credit: Robert Jedicke, University of Hawaii Institute for Astronomy.)

 35 million years ago - 3-5 kilometer (1.9-3.1 mile) diameter impactor

-A much larger impact took place about 35 million years ago that created the Chesapeake Bay and inundated the East Coast as far inland as the Blue Ridge Mountains.
-The impact crater is 40km (25 miles) across and the damage done to the geological layers affects the aquifers in the area to this day.
+A substantial impact about 35 million years ago created the Chesapeake Bay and inundated the East Coast as far inland as the Blue Ridge Mountains.
+The impact crater measuring 40km (25 miles) across and the damage to the geological layers affects the aquifers in the area to this day.

 The Popigai Crater in Siberia was probably created by a 5-8km (5 miles) diameter impactor and may have happened at the same time as Chesapeake Bay.
-The shock and heating from the impact transformed graphite into diamonds throughout the impact area.
-The Wikipedia article also has a nice set of pointers to other topics on asteroid impact cratering on Earth.
+The shock and heat from the impact transformed graphite into diamonds throughout the impact area.
+See the Wikipedia article for an interesting set of pointers to other topics on asteroid impact cratering on Earth.

 Chicxulub